KateThompsonWrites/KateThompsonWrites.github.io/_posts/2020-03-27-what-to-do-when-creativity-disappears.md

 ## 2. Read more

-If writing seems too difficult, re-focus on reading (if that seem right for you).
+If writing seems too difficult, try re-focussing on reading (if that feels right for you).
 Be kind to yourself and be flexible about your choice of books.
 Your world has gone through a major shift, so the books you enjoyed two weeks ago may no longer feel ‘right’.

 ## 3. Keep a diary